Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 v̂ = v/|v| = (x/|v|, y/|v|, z/|v|)
 ```

 Usually, we want a normalized vector when we want a direction with no length information.
 Normalizing will set the length of the vector to 1.
-Monogame provides us with a way to easily do this operation:
+MonoGame provides us with a way to easily do this operation:

 ```csharp
 Vector3 directionFromOrigin = position - Vector3.Zero;